cbetta/betta.io/src/blog/2017-04-12-developer-experience-review-github.md

 icon: Instagram
 ---

-This is the fifth in a series of articles focussing on reviewing [Developer API Onboarding](https://betta.io/blog/categories/developer-onboarding/).
-In this post I'm looking at the API onboarding offered by [GitHub](https://github.com/).
+<Message> This is the fifth in a series of articles focussing on reviewing [Developer API Onboarding](https://betta.io/blog/categories/developer-onboarding/).
+In this post I'm looking at the API onboarding offered by [GitHub](https://github.com/). </Message>

 ## Criteria